jaeyungkim/chad-latex-style/README.md

 # Chad & Pascal's Modern LaTeX Style

-This repository contains a collection of LaTeX style and support files that combines the best of two excellent academic paper templates: Charles I. Jones's original color LaTeX style and Pascal Michaillat's modern latex-paper enhancements.
+This repository contains a collection of LaTeX style and support files that combines two excellent academic paper templates: Charles I. Jones's original color LaTeX style and Pascal Michaillat's modern latex-paper enhancements.
 The package uses carefully chosen colours, hyperlinks throughout, modern typography, and sensible defaults for spacing to make academic papers more readable both on-screen and in print.

 ## Contents